Harassment by Electronic Means Lawyer Chicago

-Andrew M. Weisberg is a Chicago criminal defense attorney and former prosecutor who represents individuals charged with harassment and other criminal offenses throughout Cook County.
-He works directly with clients to build effective defense strategies designed to protect their record and their future.
+Andrew M. Weisberg is a Chicago criminal defense attorney and former prosecutor who represents individuals charged with harassment offenses and other criminal offenses throughout Cook County and the surrounding Chicago area.
+He works directly with clients to build strong defense strategies designed to protect their rights, reputation, and future.

 Understanding Harassment by Electronic Means Under Illinois Law

 Harassment by electronic means is defined under 720 ILCS 5/26.5-3.
-The statute makes it illegal to use electronic communications to knowingly threaten, harass, intimidate, or annoy another person.
-This is a separate crime from harassment by telephone.
+Under Illinois law, a person may be charged if they knowingly use electronic communication to harass, threaten, intimidate, or annoy another person.

 Examples of Harassment by Electronic Means Allegations